esmondch/NTU-SC1015-Mini-Project/README.md

 # Problem Definition
 - What factors contribute to stress among university students?
 - What are the key factors that are important in student life?
+- Which model would be the best to predict the above two problem?
 # Dataset Explored
 The dataset used for this project is taken from [here](https://www.kaggle.com/datasets/shivamb/ideal-student-life-survey/).